-Before a Temporary Use Permit shall be issued, it must be shown:
+Before a temporary use permit shall be issued, it must be shown:

-- (1) The Temporary Use is not an incompatible use in the zone, and will be conducted without unreasonable interference with the permanent uses of neighboring property. - (2) The Temporary Use occupation shall obtain a business license. - (3) That the business does not store flammable or hazardous materials or carry on any annoying or hazardous activity which could result in any danger or annoyance to surrounding properties, including fire, noise, heavy traffic for the neighborhood when compared to existing permanent uses in the neighborhood.
-(Exception may be made for fireworks stands if granted only in a commercial or industrial zone and approved by the Fire Marshall). - (4) The physical appearance, traffic and other activities in connection with the Temporary Use do not unreasonably depreciate surrounding property values as determined by the Planning Staff. - (5) There is adequate off-street parking and a safe entrance to such parking with adequate sight distance and access to and from such parking only through forward motion.
+- (1) The temporary use is not an incompatible use in the zone and will be conducted without unreasonable interference with the permanent uses of neighboring property. - (2) The temporary use occupation shall obtain a business license. - (3) That the business does not store flammable or hazardous materials or carry on any annoying or hazardous activity which could result in any danger or annoyance to surrounding properties, including fire, noise, heavy traffic for the neighborhood when compared to existing permanent uses in the neighborhood.
+(Exception may be made for fireworks stands if granted only in a commercial or industrial zone and approved by the fire marshal.)

+- (4) The physical appearance, traffic and other activities in connection with the temporary use do not unreasonably depreciate surrounding property values as determined by the planning staff. - (5) There is adequate off-street parking and a safe entrance to such parking with adequate sight distance and access to and from such parking only through forward motion.
 Vehicles cannot back onto street. - (6) All signs must meet the requirements of the sign regulations. - (7) The applicant shall have sufficient liability insurance for the requested use or event. - (8) Bonding may be required to insure the site is left clean and in good order.